Harvard in the World

 Australia/Oceania

-Harvard students, faculty, and alumni have the opportunity to support and explore this region through study abroad programs in Australia and New Zealand, collaboration with schools through the Leading Learning that Matters program, and lifelong learning and networking with the Harvard Club of Australia.
+Harvard students, faculty, and alumni have the opportunity to support and explore this region through study abroad programs in Australia and New Zealand, collaboration with schools through the Leading Learning that Matters program, and programming and networking with the Harvard Club of Australia.

 Cancer research and support